Courtauld/guide/README.md

 # courtauld/guide

-This guide was originally written by @jclwilson
+This guide was originally written by [@jclwilson](http://github.com/jclwilson).

 The articles in this guide are written in [Markdown](https://guides.github.com/features/mastering-markdown/).

+The HTML is styled using [Pure.css](http://purecss.io/).

 This guide is rendered using [Jekyll](https://jekyllrb.com/), with no extra plugins.

-This guide is stored on Github and hosted via Github Pages.
+This guide is stored on Github and hosted via [Github Pages](https://pages.github.com/).

 The website version of this guide is located at [courtauld.github.io/guide](http://courtauld.github.io/guide).